Assessment of the synthetic feasibility of hypothetical zeolite-like materials based on ZeoNet: TOC Graphic

-To test this hypothesis, we started by fine-tuning ZeoNet trained for predicting long-chain hydrocarbon adsorption.\cite{liu2023zeonet,liu2025representation} A new fully connected (FC) layer with two neurons was randomly initialized to replace the final layer and trained from scratch using a learning rate of 0.01, while all other layers and their weights were retained and updated using a smaller learning rate of 0.001.
-The raw scores from the FC layer were passed through a softmax activation function to generate a probability distribution over the target classes.
-The class with the highest predicted probability was selected as the classifier output.
 Figure~\ref{fig:2class}a shows the confusion matrix for the resulting binary classifier evaluated on the validation set.
 Surprisingly, the classifier misidentifies only 0.6\% of PCOD structures, which is substantially better than that achieved with geometric filters\cite{li2013criteria, salcedo2019high, li2019necessity} and an order of magnitude smaller than even the SOAP-based SVM classifier.\cite{helfrecht2022ranking} On the other hand, the model only shows an accuracy of 81.3\% for the IZA structures, incorrectly labeling a number of existing zeolites as unsynthesizable.
 A detailed examination of the 17 false negative IZA structures in the validation set revealed that nearly 50\% had never been synthesized as (alumino)silicates, compared to about 20\% in the whole IZA database.
 Furthermore, it is particularly interesting to note that at least two of them, IM-6, a cobalt–gallium phosphate with the framework code USI, and SU-16, a borogermanate with the framework code SOS, are both unstable upon the removal of organic structure-directing agents.\cite{josien2003synthesis, li200516}